txwizard/WizardWrx_NET_API/docfx_project/api/index.md

 *	__ArrayInfo__ defines constants and static utility methods for working with arrays.

+*	__ClassAndMethodDiagnosticInfo__, defined in a new class library, `WizardWrx.ClassAndMethodDiagnosticInfo.dll`, that requires version 4.5 or higher of the Microsoft .NET Framework, offers a drop-in replacement for `System.Reflection.MethodBase.GetCurrentMethod ( ).Name` that leverages new features in the version of `System.Runtime.CompilerServices` that ships with version __4.5__ of the Microsoft .NET Framework to return the name of the calling method without resorting to Reflection.
+Other methods report the source file name and line number where the call originated.
+All three methods leverage data that is emitted by the compiler, and becomes the value of an optional parameter that compiler essentially supplies, *at compile time*.
+This is a huge improvement, as it supports a pattern similar to one that I implemented, in COBOL, in 1980.

 *	__CSVFileInfo__ defines constants for working with CSV style files.

 *	__DisplayFormats__  defines conostants that express standard format string for